“I can't believe she's gone,” Steven said, his hand embracing his forehead. “She's.... how?”

 “That won't be easy,” Carlton said.
 He held an icepack to his bruised and bandaged forehead, shielding his eyes from the light of the lamp.
 “Most things man-sized can go down with a single blast of 00 buck, but that thing... he tanked my shots.
 All of them.”

-“It really does suck that Roderigo got downed so easily,” Pepper said, interrupted the group's though.
+“It really does suck that Roderigo got downed so easily,” Pepper said.
 “I guess immortality doesn't equal invincibility.”
 She placed a stick of pocky in her mouth.
 “Except in Blades' case, apparently.
 Too bad.”

 Once again Roderigo didn't answer.
 Instead, he tossed his paper cup in the trash and went upstairs.
-“Nice,” Steven said.
+“Nice going, Pepper,” Steven said.

 “Not my problem.”

 “Pepper!”
-Fiona screamed.
+Fiona's voices rang loud and clear, filled with a scolding and angry tone.
 Her niece froze, dropping her cup to the ground.
 She apologized, and went upstairs after Roderigo.

 “Who says we don't?”
 Carlton said, setting the icepack on the table beside him.
 “We know that this god has a mortal form.
 If we find out which of the little rugrats she is, we might be able to kill her.”

 “You guys are playing too much God of War,” Steven said.
 “We can't face her head on.
-Hell, we don't know what happens if the kill her avatar!
+Hell, we don't know what happens if we kill her avatar.
 Who's to say she doesn't get a massive power boost and drop a comet on us right then and there?”

 “Either way,” Carlton said, “we're better off knowing who we can and can't trust.”

-“But nothing really prevents the other from being in league with her,” Steven said.
+“But nothing really prevents the other one from being in league with her,” Steven said.

 “I think we have reason to believe she isn't,” Devon said.
 “Fiona, didn't that prophecy say that Dheania wouldn't know her sister?”